faclc4/HTAPBench/README.md

 The Hybrid Transactional and Analytical Processing Benchmark is targeted at assessing engines capable of delivering mixed workloads composed of OLTP transactions and OLAP business queries without resorting to ETL.

 There are a few requirements to run HTAPBench:
-1. You need to have JAVA distribuiton installed on the machine running HTAPBench.
+1. You need to have JAVA distribution installed on the machine running HTAPBench.
-2. You need to have installed the JDBC driver for the databse you want to test.
+2. You need to have installed the JDBC driver for the database you want to test.

-# A. To compile HTAPBench:
+# A. Build HTAPBench:
 ```bash
 	mvn clean compile package
 ```